 Be professional!
 You are asking them to devote their time and resources to training you as a research scientist.
 In essence, it is a short cover letter asking for a "job.
 Be aware that your timing may depend on the individual professors with whom you wish to work, who sometimes differ in their preferences regarding completed courses and time commitments for students who work in their research program.

 - Once you have found a lab to work in, fill out the appropriate form requesting credit for MCB 290.
-Have it signed by the faculty researcher with whom you will be working and bring to room 252 Davenport prior to the deadline to add a UG POT 1 course for processing.
+Have it signed by the faculty researcher with whom you will be working and bring to room 127 Burrill Hall prior to the deadline to add a UG POT 1 course for processing.

 - If you continue research in future semesters be sure to renew your credit using the appropriate form found above by the appropriate deadlines.

-Completing at least two semesters of MCB 290 Undergraduate Research for 2 credit hours or more each semester under the guidance of the same professor will qualify you to enroll in MCB 492 Senior Thesis in your last semester before graduation.
+Completing at least two semesters of MCB 290 Undergraduate Research for 2 credit hours, or more, each semester under the guidance of the same professor will qualify you to enroll in MCB 492 Senior Thesis in your last semester before graduation.
 Not every student who conducts MCB 290 research chooses to culminate his or her research experience with a thesis.
-Eligible students may choose to submit a thesis for a grade and/or for distinction consideration.
+Eligible students may choose to submit a thesis for a grade and/or for high or highest distinction consideration.
 Discuss with your faculty advisor what is advisable and possible for your project.
 If you plan to submit a thesis for a grade only, it will be due on the last day of class in your final semester on campus.
-For further instructions regarding a senior thesis please reference Guidelines for Senior Thesis Format .
+For further instructions regarding a senior thesis please reference this document, Guidelines for Senior Thesis Format.

 Submitting Thesis for grade in MCB 492 only: